jleeisme/my_fav_places/README.md

 # my_fav_places

 Practice using a Google API.
-Also an introduction to JavaScrip.t
+Also an introduction to JavaScript.